DACH-NY/ex-cdm-swaps/docs/demo.md

   * set the ledger time to 2018-10-26T12:00:00Z,
   * load a set of master agreements between the central counter party, dealers, and clients,
   * distribute cash by the ECB and FED,
-  * publish some holiday calendars by REUTERS the products depend on.
+  * publish some holiday calendars by REUTERS.

 ## Negotiated events